hosmanesousa/Random-Colors-/README.md

 # Possible improvements

-- restrict the number of guesses
+** Restrict the number of guesses

-Easy mode: 1
+Easy mode: 1 guess to get the right color

-Hard mode: 3
+Hard mode: 3 guesses to get the right color

 # Demo